North Carolina Drinking Water Act.

 c.
 The Department determines that the water provided for residential uses is centrally treated or treated at the point of entry by the provider, a pass-through entity, or the user to achieve the equivalent level of protection provided by the applicable drinking water rules.

-(10a) "Secretary" means the Secretary of Environment and Natural Resources.
+(10a) "Secretary" means the Secretary of Environmental Quality.

 (11) "Supplier of water" means a person who owns, operates or controls a public water system.